SSH Keys for Cluster Access

-IMPORTANT: SSH keys will soon be the ONLY method to access Beehive.
-Password authentication will be disabled in the near future.
-Set up your SSH key now to ensure uninterrupted access.
+IMPORTANT: SSH keys are the ONLY method to access Beehive.
+Password authentication is disabled.
+Set up your SSH key to get access.

 Why Use SSH Keys with Passphrases?